sonatype-nexus-community/ahab/README.md

 ### Release Process

-Follow the steps below to release a new version of Nancy.
+Follow the steps below to release a new version of Ahab.
 You need to be part of the `deploy from circle ci` group for this to work.

 1. Checkout/pull the latest `main` branch, and create a new tag with the desired semantic version and a helpful note: